 gratitiude

 There are other weight management benefits to gratitude as well.
-A study published in the Journal of Consulting and Clinical Psychology in 2015 found that people who took part in a diary exercise twice a week asking them to document people and things that helped them at work reduced their stress and depressive symptoms significantly.
-Stress creates cortisol and we have been told how cortisol adds weight to our bodies.
+A study published in the Journal of Consulting and Clinical Psychology in 2015 found that people who took part in a diary exercise twice a week—documenting people and things that helped them at work—significantly reduced their stress and depressive symptoms.

-If we are grateful for our food, we are more likely to take the time to savor it.
-Angry eating or conciliatory eating both tend to be fast eating, which means we consume a whole lot more food before the full signal goes off, if we even listen to the signal!
+When we are grateful for our food, we are more likely to take the time to savor it.
+Angry eating or conciliatory eating both tend to be fast eating, which means we consume far more food before the fullness signal kicks in—if we notice it at all.

 Try this little exercise: